pitt-crc/Slurm-Test-Environment/README.md

 To see a list of valid Python tags, check the yum package repository

-## Deploying an Image
+## Creating a New Image

 Updating the `latest` branch of this repository will automatically build and deploy new images a variety of Rocky, Python, and Slurm and versions.
+New builds can also be triggered manually from the actions menu.

+To add a new build with different package versions, make the following changes:

+1. Check the version you want to build is available from the upstream sources listed above.
+2. If you are building a new slurm version, a new set of config files to the `slurm_config` repo.
+   The name of the subdirectory should match the slurm version.
-These versions are defined in the GitHub actions workflow file.
+3. Update the `matrix` section of the GitHub actions workflow to include the new version.